x7c1/map.sass/README.md

 ### Defining a color palettes

-By using a map-access function like following `my-color-palettes.scss`.
+By using a map-access function like following `my-color-palettes.scss` :

 ```scss
 @import '~map.sass/map-access.scss';